 16. Have lunch in Casa de Campo

-Casa de Campo is the largest public park in Madrid sprawling over 1530 hectares.
-Initially, the park was a private estate created for the Royal Family, and it was officially opened to the public in the 1930’s.
+Casa de Campo is the largest public park in Madrid with over 1530 hectares.
+Initially, the park was a private estate created for the Royal Family.
+It was officially opened to the public in the 1930s.

 This is the perfect place to escape urban life and, even though it’s in the city, you will have the chance to go hiking or biking in nature.
-Locals and tourists alike usually sit by the lake to have lunch surrounded by the serene natural landscapes.
+Locals and tourists alike usually sit by the lake to have lunch in the serene natural setting.
 You can bring your own picnic or savour the Spanish cuisine from Urogallo, a restaurant located by the lake.

 15. Visit the National Archaeological Museum

-If you are a history lover, the National Archaeological Museum of Spain is the place to get a masterclass of Spain’s history without leaving Madrid.
-Located next to the district of Serrano, near Retiro, the recently renovated museum houses treasures and artworks from different parts of the world that narrates Spain’s history and presence in the Iberian Peninsula and beyond.
+If you are a history lover, the National Archaeological Museum of Spain is the place to go to get a masterclass in Spain’s history without leaving Madrid.
+Located next to the district of Serrano, near Retiro, the recently renovated museum houses treasures and artworks from different parts of the world.

+The museum narrates Spain’s history and presence in the Iberian Peninsula and beyond.
 You will have the chance to contemplate famous Iberian sculptures, Egyptian mummies, Roman mosaics found all over Spain, Greek vases, Visigoth votive crowns, and Islamic ivories—it’s a cultural treasure trove!

-14. Swim in a pool with views
+14. Swim in a Pool with City Views

 13. Visit Segovia